opendocsg/slw-judgments-backfill/2015_SGHC_72/report.md

 59     I ac c ept the submissions of the Wife that the division of assets should proc eed on the basis of

 a presumption against the Husband of both the sc ope of the matrimonial pool and its value.
-In _Koh Bee Choo v Choo Chai Huah_ [2007] SGCA 21, the Court of Appeal noted (at [27]) that for an adverse inferenc e to be drawn, there should be:
+In _Koh Bee Choo v Choo Chai Huah_ <span class="citation">[2007] SGCA 21</span>, the Court of Appeal noted (at [27]) that for an adverse inferenc e to be drawn, there should be:

  (a) a substratum of evidenc e that establishes a prima facie c ase against the other party; and